 Broomhill Sands Beach

 Often overshadowed by its neighbour Camber Sands, Broomhill Sands beach is a shingle (and sand at low tide) beach.
 It has been called one of the best beaches around and a has Kitesurf Centre.
 Take care in the water, as there are no lifeguards here.
 There are no local facilities here, but there’s often an ice cream van in the summer.

 The River Ouse enters the sea at Newhaven.
-The beach is made up of pebbles and shingle but it’s still a good beach to enjoy with historically rich settings; Newhaven Fort sits above the cliffs behind the beach.
-The water quality is top notch too.
+This beach is made up of pebbles and shingle but it’s still a good beach to enjoy – the water quality is top notch too.
 No facilities or lifeguards are at this beach.

 Cuckmere Haven Beach

 Take in one of East Sussex’s most famous sights of the Seven Sisters at Cuckmere Haven beach, which sits at the mouth of the Cuckmere river.
 As with many of our beaches that are surrounded by cliffs, please take care not to sit too close to them as they are eroding and have frequent rock falls.
 Follow the path alongside the river from the car park before reaching the beach.
 There are toilets and a visitor centre at Seven Sisters Country Park but please check if these are open before you visit.
 There is also the option to try water sports such as stand up paddle boarding and canoeing with the friendly staff at Buzz Active.